Unleash/unleash/website/docs/reference/rbac.md

 :::info availability

-User groups are available to Unleash Enterprise users since **Unleash 4.14**.
+User groups are available to Unleash Enterprise users since **Unleash 4.14** and root role groups are planned to be released in **Unleash 5.1**.

 :::